gard-projects/machine-learning/ShallowLearning/SVM/README.md

 $\sum_{i=1}^n \xi$ is the sum of all the penalties $\xi_{i}$

 ## Defining the meaning of penalty
-The penalty $\xi$ in the context of SVM is used to handle misclassifications and points that fall within the margin.
+The penalty, $\xi$, in the context of SVM is used to handle misclassifications, and points that fall within the margin.
 Each penalty calculated by using the **hinge loss function**:

 $$\ell(x) = max(0, 1 - y_{i}\left(w \cdot x - b \right))$$